This manual describes how to add a planet to SpaceEngine. Before continuing, it is recommended that you read these manuals first:

 The easiest way to add a planet is to find a procedural planet in SpaceEngine which you like, duplicate it in your planetary system script, then tweak its parameters a bit as you desire.
 You can quickly find a planet close to your needs by using the Star browser.
-Open it by pressing [Shift]+[F3], enter the search radius 100 and press the [Filter settings] button.
-Then choose the desired filter parameters.
-In this example, we a looking for a temperate Earth-sized terra near a G class star:
+Open it by pressing [Shift]+[F3], enter the search radius 100 and press the [Filter settings] button, then choose the desired filter parameters.
+In this example, we are looking for a temperate Earth-sized terra near a G class star:

 Press the [Ok] button and wait until SpaceEngine finishes the search.
 Then you may click on each row, open the Solar system browser ([F2] key) and look for the planets SpaceEngine has found.
-Tip: to know exactly which planets satisfied the filter options, hover mouse cursor on the table cell in the Filter column (last column).
+Tip: to know exactly which planets satisfied the filter options, hover the mouse cursor over the table cell in the 'Filter' column (last column).
 A small box will appear with a list of the planets in that system which met the filter options.

-So lets look for example at the planet RS 8474-918-7-65905-410 A4.
+So let's use RS 8474-918-7-65905-410 A4 as our example planet.
 Note: in your SpaceEngine version this planet may not exist or may look different due to installed mods/addons or a different version number.

 Press the [Export] button, and a file called RS 8474-918-7-65905-410 A4.sc will appear in the export/ directory.

 Now we must create a catalog script for our planetary system.
 Go to the addons/catalogs/planets/ folder (create it if it does not exist) and create a new file named MySystem.sc there.
 Open it with notepad.
-Open also our exported script export/RS 8474-918-7-65905-410 A4.sc, copy its content and paste into MySystem.sc.
-After this, you must made some edits.
+Also open our exported script export/RS 8474-918-7-65905-410 A4.sc, copy its content and paste into MySystem.sc.
+After this, you must make some edits.

 First, you must choose a star for your planet to orbit.
-In current version of SpaceEngine, it is impossible to create a system for a procedural star (procedural stars have a name looking like “RS 123-456-789”), so you must choose a real star from the catalog, or create a new star.
-So, let’s choose for example the star called Chara (beta Canum Venaticorum).
-This is a Sun-like star of spectral class G0V – a good choice for creating a life-bearing planet near it.
+In the current version of SpaceEngine, it is impossible to create a system for a procedural star (procedural stars have a name looking like "RS 123-456-789"), so you must choose a real star from the catalog, or create a new star.
+So, let's choosethe star called Chara (beta Canum Venaticorum) for our example planet.
+This is a Sun-like star of spectral class G0V - a good choice for creating a life-bearing planet.

-It may look a bit different because at first you might choose an imperfect orbital radius (semimajor axis), so the planet may be too hot or too cold.
-You must adjust some parameters in your planet script.
+It may look a bit different because you might have put in an imperfect orbital radius (semimajor axis) at first, and the planet may be too hot or too cold.
+You must adjust the parameters in your planet script to get it right.
 Remember: after editing the script, you must restart SpaceEngine to see the changes.

 Using the Planet editor